-- Employees must not provide or offer to provide an improper payment or other incentive to anyone in exchange for gaining any sort of benefit. - An improper payment can be anything of value, not just cash but also gifts, services, job offers, loans, travel expenses and entertainment.
+- Employees must not provide or offer to provide a payment or other incentive to anyone in exchange for gaining any sort of improper benefit. - An improper payment can be anything of value, not just cash but also gifts, services, job offers, loans, travel expenses and entertainment.
 The bottom line is that you must not offer anything to improperly influence any person, regardless of whether they are in the private or public sector, or government officials.
 For further information on gifts, entertainment and hospitality see the Gift and Entertainment Standard within this Policy. - FIS prohibits all facilitation payments.
-Facilitation payments or "grease payments" are payments or gifts offered to secure or speed up a routine government decision.

-- These rules apply to actions by third parties on the Company's behalf to the same extent that the rules apply to actions of employees.
+Facilitation payments or "grease payments" are payments or gifts offered to a person in government or other individual to secure or speed up a routine government decision. - These rules apply to actions by third parties on the Company's behalf to the same extent that the rules apply to actions of employees.
 For specific requirements regarding engaging third parties, see the FIS Standard for Engagement of Third Party Agents within this Policy. - All financial records must accurately reflect the substance of all transactions by or on behalf of the Company regardless of the size of the transaction.